JamesDunne/SpaghettiKart/docs/tracks/overview.md

 # Custom Track Overview

-This guide is not all-encompassing but rather covers the basics for track creation.
+This guide is not all-encompassing but rather covers the utmost basics for track creation.

 ## Dependencies
 * Blender v4.3 or older.